Frequently Asked Questions

 It is important to have an annual process to help ensure prioritization can occur across all ideas at the same time.
 This helps ensure that the university's long-term investments are always directed to its highest priority needs.
 However, requests can be submitted at any time throughout the year.
 Exceptions will be reviewed and assessed by the Office of the CIO and the U-M IT Governance committees.
 As the process matures, the submission frequency for funding requests may change based on need.

-Yes, if the project is greater than $1 million or involves multiple units a request form still needs to be submitted.
-While having the appropriate funding in place is vital component of preparing a successful proposal, there are a number of other factors that must be considered when implementing technology solutions.
+Yes, if the project is greater than $1 million or involves multiple units please submit your original business case or a detailed description of the project.
+While having the appropriate funding in place is a vital component of preparing a successful proposal, there are a number of other factors that must be considered when implementing technology solutions.
 Some of the factors are:

-Yes, we expect there to be a lot of great ideas.
+You don't need to submit a business case, but we'd like you to share a detailed description of the project.
 With every new idea there is often a need to utilize and/or integrate with systems and services from other campus units.
 Submitting your project ideas through this process helps the IT Governance Committees Members and Domain Stewards be aware of the priority of your project.
 By communicating priorities to other campus service providers, we can help you ensure your plans are as successful as they can be.
 Please note, it is expected that all request submissions have been approved within your unit before you submit through this process.

 Anyone (committees, faculty, staff, alumni, etc.) can submit a request.
 However, all requests for funding must be approved by the person with budgetary authority within your unit prior to submitting through this process.
-Please use the request form to include the names of the committees, organizations and/or sets of leaders who support your idea and who would receive the resulting benefit of the idea.
-We encourage the submission of innovative ideas that will help achieve the goals of NextGen Michigan.
+Please use the business case template to include the names of the committees, organizations and/or sets of leaders who support your idea and who would receive the resulting benefit of the idea.

 You may be contacted by staff in the Office of the CIO for clarification of your request at any time throughout the process.
 As the requests go through the U-M IT Governance Committee for prioritization, results will be posted on the Office of the CIO website.
 If your funding request is approved, you will receive an email notification.